 Note: To reset the background after changing the color, the screen can be cleared using the command, 'z'.

-Form this point on, all objects will be drawn in black with a white background if applicable.
+Example: s 0 1 Form this point on, all objects will be drawn in black with a white background if applicable.

 SET COLOR (8 bit color, custom palette)